Sea Services - Seton Shrine

 When: Sunday, October 6th Mass at 3:30 PM ET.
 A sit down dinner immediately following Mass.
 Please RSVP office@setonshrine.org for the meal count no later than September 22, 2024.

-Where: The National Shrine of St. Elizabeth Ann Seton, Emmitsburg, MD & Televised LIVE on EWTN
+Where: The National Shrine of St. Elizabeth Ann Seton, Emmitsburg, MD & Televised on EWTN and you can watch it live here or on our Facebook.

 Who: Everyone is welcome to attend!
-The Celebrant this year is Bishop Spencer.
 The Pilgrimage and Dinner that follows is made possible each year by the Seton Shrine Sea Services Sponsoring Committee, which is a group of retired service members and their spouses chaired by Admiral William J. Fallon, USN (Retired).

 Mother Seton & the Sea Services